fg-inet/vagrant-omnet-simulation-mobility/README.md

 ### Using the Omnet++ simulator

-To access the box and the simulation environment use the following command while remaining in the `\vagrant-omnet-simulation-mobility` folder:
+To access the box and the simulation environment use the following command while remaining in the `/vagrant-omnet-simulation-mobility/simulation-environment` folder:

 ```bash
 $ vagrant ssh